Canonical integral models for Shimura varieties of toral type: Introduction

 \section{Introduction}

 In a recent breakthrough, Pappas and Rapoport \cite{PR2021} have given conditions which uniquely characterize integral models of Shimura varieties when the level subgroup at $p$ is parahoric.
-The aim of this work is to show that integral models satisfying these conditions exist for Shimura varieties defined by tori.
+The aim of this work is to show that integral models satisfying these conditions exist for Shimura varieties of toral type, i.e., those defined by a torus.

 Before we go into detail, let us give some background on the study of integral models of Shimura varieties.
-When the level subgroup at $p$ of a Shimura variety is hyperspecial, integral models with smooth reduction at $p$ are expected to exist (see \cite{Langlands1976}, for example).
-In that case, Milne observed \cite{Milne1992} that smooth integral models over the ring of integers of the completion of the reflex field at a place above $p$ are uniquely characterized by a extension property, similar in type to the N\'eron mapping property.
+When the level subgroup at $p$ of a Shimura variety is hyperspecial, it is expected that integral models with smooth reduction at $p$ exist (see \cite{Langlands1976}, for example).
+In that case, Milne observed \cite{Milne1992} that the collection of smooth integral models as the level away from $p$ varies can be uniquely characterized by an extension property, similar in nature to the N\'eron mapping property.
+Milne's conjecture was later refined by Moonen, who corrected the class of test schemes to be used in the extension property \cite{Moonen1998}.
 For Shimura varieties of abelian type, smooth integral models satisfying the extension property have been constructed by Kisin \cite{Kisin2010}, see also work of Vasiu \cite{Vasiu1999}.

+For many applications, one is primarily interested in the mod $p$ points of a given integral model of a Shimura variety, and it is from this interest that the necessity of a unique characterization of integral models arises.
+Indeed, different integral models may, a priori, give rise to different reductions modulo $p$.
+In order to avoid complications of this nature, one must start with a well chosen (or canonical) system of integral models.

-When the level at $p$ is more general, however, even in the simplest cases the integral models can no longer be expected to be smooth, so a characterization is not straightforward.
+When the level at $p$ is more general than hyperspecial, however, the integral models can no longer always be expected to be smooth.
+Indeed, the singularities should be controlled by the associated local models, and these are known to be smooth only when the level structure is hyperspecial, and in certain exceptional cases, see \cite{HPR}.
+This type of pathology even occurs in some simple cases, such as the case of $\GL_2$ with Iwahori level structure, see, e.g., \cite[\textsection 1]{Rapoport2005}.
+Without smoothness, a characterization of integral models is not straightforward.

 Pappas and Rapoport's \cite{PR2021} key observation is that Scholze's theory of $p$-adic shtukas over perfectoid spaces \cite{SW2020} can be extended to arbitrary $\bZ_p$-schemes.
 When the level at $p$ is parahoric, the problem of characterizing integral models can be solved by requiring the existence of a shtuka which lives over the integral model and satisfies certain properties.
 In the case of Hodge type Shimura data, Pappas and Rapoport construct integral models which admit such a shtuka.